School Special Education Coordinator/Principal or Committee on Special Education Office (CSE)*

 Become a certified Parent Member!
 The Parent Member role is to support a parent of a child with a disability at an IEP meeting.
 In this training approved by the…

-In this workshop, you’ll learn: NYC families & professionals are welcome.
-Presented by the Queens Early Childhood Family and Community Engagement (FACE) Center…
+In this workshop, families and professionals will learn: NYC families & professionals are welcome.
+Presented by the Brooklyn School-Age Family and Community…

 If the school district fails to evaluate your child, or if you disagree with the results, you have the right to request an Independent Educational Evaluation (IEE).